 To apply the reading hold feature, take your first measurement, press down the reading hold button.
 Then proceed to take your second measurement.
 The caliper would then automatically determine the difference between both and display the accurate result.

+So now you know how to read a digital caliper.
 Precision instruments are called that because they are known for taking precise measurements.
 It is therefore essential to ensure that they continue to carry out this function.
 This can only be done by ensuring that they remain in prime condition.
 It implies that you would need to be very careful with your digital caliper.

 Carry out all the necessary maintenance processes and observe the necessary precautions in order to guarantee that you continue getting accurate results.
 This combined with your already gained knowledge of using your digital calipers the right way would easily make this a reality.